Why a Lower Commission Could Net You Less Money, Not More

 Agents May Steer Clear Of Your Home

 There are always good and bad examples in every industry, and real estate is no exception.
-Judging from what some Realtors are saying, when the commission split is bad enough, some agents will avoid a home altogether.
-They just won’t show the home to their clients.
+Judging from what some Realtors say when the commission split is bad enough, some agents will avoid a home altogether.
+They just won’t go out of their way to show the home to their clients.

 As previously mentioned, other Realtors may show the home, but they will talk poorly about the house, playing up the negative aspects of the property in hopes of encouraging their client to look elsewhere – at homes where they can expect a decent commission.